-Black History Month dates to the early 1970s, but the contributions of African Americans to the history and culture of Little Rock date far beyond that.
-There are lots of different ways to explore African American history in Little Rock.
-The most notable is by tracing the route of the United States Civil Rights Trail, a multi-state trail of significant sights to the civil rights struggle.
-Little Rock is home to all six of the tour’s Arkansas destinations and they’re each worth a visit.
-Little Rock’s black heritage doesn’t stop there, however.
-Here are some of our favorite places to commemorate Black History Month in Little Rock from both on and off the trail
+There are many different ways to celebrate Black History Month in Little Rock.
+While the month itself may have originated in the early 1970s, Black people's contributions to the history and culture of Little Rock date far beyond that.
+The most notable is by tracing the United States Civil Rights Trail route, a multi-state trail of significant sights relevant to the civil rights struggle.
+Little Rock is a "Top 10" destination on the tour and is home to all six of the tour stops in Arkansas.
+Little Rock's Black heritage doesn't stop there, however.
+Here are some of our favorite places to commemorate Black History Month in Little Rock from both on and off the trail.

 The National Historic Site Visitor Center opened across the street from the school in September 2007 to mark the 50th anniversary of the school's desegregation and is one of the most-visited Little Rock landmarks.
-It offers insight on the event through interactive exhibits commemorating the events and telling the personal stories of the Little Rock Nine.
-The high school is still operating today and is the only functioning high school located within the boundary of a national historic site.
+It offers insight into the crisis through interactive exhibits commemorating the events and tells the personal stories of the Little Rock Nine.
+The high school is still operating today and is the only functioning high school located within a National Historic Site.

 See “Testament” at the State Capitol

 The sculpture was the vision of John Deering, the chief editorial cartoonist for the Arkansas Democrat-Gazette.
 He sculpted the statues along with his wife, Kathy Deering, and studio partner, Steve Scallion.
-The life-size figures themselves bear witness to the struggles that took place in 1957 and serve as a statement of the students’ perseverance.
-Deering intended for observers to become virtual witnesses, imagining themselves amid the blur of protestors, reporters and troops who surrounded the Little Rock Nine.
-When the sculpture was unveiled in 2005, the U.S. Postal Service also unveiled a commemorative stamp depicting the Central High Crisis in its series of landmark civil rights events.
+The life-size figures themselves bear witness to the struggles of 1957 and serve as a statement of the students' perseverance.
+Deering intended for observers to become virtual witnesses, imagining themselves amid the blur of protestors, reporters, and troops who surrounded the Little Rock Nine.
+When the sculpture was unveiled in 2005, the U.S. Postal Service also unveiled a commemorative stamp depicting the Central High crisis in its series of landmark civil rights events.

 Tour the Daisy Bates House

 Daisy Bates, president of the Arkansas chapter of the NAACP, served as a liaison between the local school board and the Little Rock Nine, speaking on behalf of the students.
-She was also responsible for arranging a multiracial group of ministers to escort the nine students into school on the morning of September 4, 1957.
-After the clash that day, Bates’s house functioned as a meeting place and organizational post for the students and their parents.
-They met here on the morning of September 23, the new date set for the school’s integration.
+She was also responsible for arranging a multiracial group of ministers to escort the nine students to school on the morning of September 4, 1957.
+After the clash that day, Bates's house functioned as a meeting place and organizational post for the students and their parents.
+They met here on the morning of September 23; the new date set for the school's desegregation.

-The Bates house and property were vandalized in several acts of anti-integration violence.
-Shots were fired through the home’s windows, and crosses were burned in the yard on two occasions.
-After the school board closed its high schools in 1958-59 to avoid integration, the Bates home was the target of an incendiary bomb.
+The home was vandalized during several hate crimes.
+Shots were fired through the home's windows, and crosses were burned in the yard on two occasions.
+After the Little Rock School Board closed its high schools in 1958-59 to avoid desegregation, the Bateses' home was the target of an incendiary bomb.